Episode 82 : Talking Colour, Yarn, Sound & Knitting with Felix Ford from KNITSONIK

 To join the mailing list for the new Making Stitches Newsletter, please click onto this link.

-The music featured in this episode is Make You Smile by RGMusic from Melody Loops.
+The theme music is Make You Smile by RGMusic from Melody Loops other music used in this episode is Happy Sunshine by Roman Cano, also available from Melody Loops.

 The Making Stitches logo was designed by Neil Warburton at iamunknown.